usarthurchoi/vs_extension_acekumon_logcat/README.md

 Setup

-1. Install the Extension: Search for "Android LogCat Viewer" in the VS Code Extensions Marketplace and install it.
+1. Install the Extension: Search for "Acekumon Android LogCat Viewer" in the VS Code Extensions Marketplace and install it.
 2. Specify Log File Directory: Upon first run, the extension will prompt you to specify a directory for saving the logcat.txt file.
 This step is mandatory; the extension will exit if a directory is not specified.

 Usage